mklymyshyn/arango-python/docs/source/documents.rst

 Document
 ~~~~~~~~

-Document instance methods consist from basic **CRUD** methods and serveral
+Document instance methods consist of basic **CRUD** methods and several
-shortcuts to more convenient work with documents.
+convience functions that act as shortcuts for more convenient work with documents.

 .. autoclass:: arango.document.Document
     :members: id, rev,